Jul 14, 2021

 Before any further action is taken, NOAA is seeking public feedback.
 NOAA is hosting four public meetings in August to provide more information on the draft proposal and collect public comments.
 For more information on the proposed sanctuary and to submit comments, see the Federal Register notice: NOAA-NOS-2021-0050.

-Editors Note: NOAA and National Marine Sanctuaries released two PDFs on the impact of sanctuary attractions for residents and visitors, and the new sanctuary's proposal.
+Editors Note: NOAA and National Marine Sanctuaries released two PDFs on the impact of sanctuary attractions for residents and visitors, and the new Lake Ontario sanctuary proposal.
 NYSTIA members can access the PDFs by clicking on the links.